Gateway Church Wirral

 Gateway Church Wirral (formerly known as the Wirral Christian Centre) is a church on Woodchurch Road, Birkenhead, Wirral, Merseyside, England.
 It is an active Elim Pentecostal Church.
 The church building, originally Oxton Road Congregational Church, is recorded in the National Heritage List for England as a designated Grade II listed building.
 (Note: Grade II is the lowest of the three grades given to listed buildings and is applied to "buildings of national importance and special interest".)

 History

 The building originated as a Congregational church, it was built between 1857 and 1858, and designed by William Cole.
 The church cost over £5,000, and a further £2,500 was spent during the 1880s on improvements.
 It was badly damaged by fire in 1992, and was restored, but later became redundant, and fell into disrepair.
 In 2008 the building was restored again to become the Wirral Christian Centre.

 Its first minister was Frederick Smeeton Williams.

-The Wirral Christian Centre has had historical accusations of spiritual and psychological abuse levelled at the previous leaders.